PARIS RIVE GAUCHE

 The Panthéon’s majestic silhouette and dome is located at the top of the Sainte-Geneviève Mountain, the historic hill of the Latin Quarter.
 After the French Revolution, this former church, dedicated to the Paris Patron Saint, has housed in its crypt a necropolis with well-known French figures like Victor Hugo, Marie Curie or Alexandre Dumas.

-After a stop at the Sainte-Geneviève Library, you can take a walk through the Latin Quarter, with its constellation of bookshops, pubs and restaurants.
-Near the ancient Arènes de Lutèce, the lovely Place de la Contrescarpe will bring you towards the famous Rue Mouffetard, one of the French capital's oldest streets.
-The street is famous for its typically Parisian atmosphere.
-Countless restaurants and cafes jostle for room along with the butcher shops, greengrocers, fishmongers, cheese shops and bakeries all along this long paved way.
-Very popular among students, the Mouffetard quarter is even busier at night, especially on the Place de la Contrescarpe where it would be sacrilege not to stop for coffee at an outdoor table, overlooking the fountain.
+After a stop at the Bibliothèque Sainte-Geneviève, it's a good idea to stroll to the Latin Quarter, dotted with bookshops, pubs and restaurants.
+Near the ancient arenas of Lutetia, the lovely Place de la Contrescarpe takes you to Rue Mouffetard, one of the capital's oldest streets, well known for its dense and picturesque commercial activity.
+Countless restaurants and cafés rub shoulders with butchers, greengrocers, fishmongers, cheesemongers and bakeries along this long, narrow cobbled street.
+Much frequented by students, the Mouffetard district is even livelier in the evening, especially on the Place de la Contrescarpe, where it would be unthinkable not to stop for a coffee on the terrace.